 It’s a rare thing for any solid white oak furniture to be affordable, but this desk manages it while striking a classic look as well.
 Akron Street’s Reader desk sets up a bit like a larger version of the old schoolhouse desks your grandparents used in grade school.
-At under 40 inches in width and for an oddly affordable $395, it’s compact, sturdy and cheap enough to be your work HQ for more than a few moves.
+At under 40 inches in width and for a reasonable $795, it’s compact, sturdy and cheap enough to be your work HQ for more than a few moves.

 The Floyd Desk